- J.D. summa cum laude, Michigan State University College of Law, 2010

 - He represented a Fortune 500 medical device manufacturer in a $215 million contract claim and in a $45 million dollar dispute with its commercial general liability insurers.

-C.J. has been named a Michigan Super Lawyers Rising Star for business litigation every year since 2016.
+In 2021, C.J. was named one of America’s Top 100 Bet-the-Company Litigators®.
+He been named a Michigan Super Lawyers Rising Star for business litigation every year since 2016.

 C.J. was one of Michigan Lawyers Weekly’s “Up & Coming Lawyers” for 2016.
 These are legal practitioners who are establishing a name for themselves, go above and beyond, and display the ambition, drive, determination and accomplishments that set them apart among their peers — in their first 10 years in practice.

 Michigan Contract Law Ch 2, “Classification and Types of Contracts” (ICLE 2d ed 2013)